oxalica/nocargo/README.md

 ### But why pure Nix build system?

 - Sharing through fine-grained derivations between all projects, not just in one workspace.
-- Binary substitution per crate (planned).
+- Binary substitution per crate.
   No need for global `target_dir`/`CARGO_TARGET_DIR` or [sccache].
 - Easy `nixpkgs` integration for non-Rust package dependencies, cross-compilation (planned) and package overriding.
 - More customizability: per-crate `rustc` flags tweaking, arbitrary crate patching, force dynamic linking and more.